sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 Please see the [AssistNow_Autonomous](./AssistNow_Autonomous) examples for more details.

-The new functions we've added to the library to support AssistNow Autonomous are described [Code Support for AssistNow below](#Code-Support-for-AssistNow)
+The new functions we've added to the library to support AssistNow Autonomous are described [Code Support for AssistNow below](#Code-Support-for-AssistNow).

 ## AssistNow Service Token